OpenNews/srccon/sessions_about.md

 ## How Do Collaborative Sessions Work?

-There are a lot of ways to think about the SRCCON program, but here's the most imporant thing to know: our sessions are highly collaborative, not a panel on a stage or a speaker running through slides.
+There are a lot of ways to think about the SRCCON program, but here's the most important thing to know: our sessions are highly collaborative, not a panel on a stage or a speaker running through slides.
 This is an opportunity for peers to [compare notes, share skills, and learn from each other](https://source.opennews.org/articles/srccon-great-conference-sessions/).

 We want to make SRCCON a [genuinely participatory event](/participation), and it's hard to be part of a conversation or work together in a session that's mostly lecture.
 So we look for sessions that include real interactivity, and we love creative formats that support learning.
 Outstanding sessions might include design exercises, art and games, small-group work, role playing, even field trips—and we're always interested in new ideas.